Georgie Hubbard

 Criticising

 I have a confession to make.
 I used to be addicted to judgment and criticism.
 I would not only judge myself, but I would also judge others.
-In my late 20s, it was so automatic I wasn't even consciously aware of it.
-I would put myself down and focus on my weaknesses.
-And to make myself feel mildly more adequate, I would put others down too.
+Criticism and putting ourselves and others down is one of the quickest and most effective ways to erode our self-worth.

 The shift: Become aware of your inner dialogue.
 Ask "What would make this even better?" instead of "What did I do wrong?"